bleutzinn/grav-plugin-eprivacy/README.md

 Source: "Difference between GDPR and ePrivacy regulation", PrivacyTrust, [online](https://www.privacytrust.com/guidance/gdpr-vs-eprivacy-regulation.html) (2018-06-03)

+## Introduction

+### The engine and the body work

+The unique Javascript library [tarteaucitron.js](https://github.com/AmauriC/tarteaucitron.js) is what does all the hard and difficult work of asking for consent and only adds the corresponding code when consent for it has been given (partly depending upon configuration).
+In this respect tarteaucitron.js is the engine.

+This plugin is merely a piece of body work which wraps the tarteaucitron.js library and makes it easy to use in the Grav CMS.

-## Mission and principles
+### Mission and principles

-### Mission
+#### Mission

-To create a Grav plugin which helps webmasters and developers of Grav websites to comply with the EU ePrivacy Regulations.
+To create a Grav plugin which helps webmasters and developers of Grav CMS websites to comply with the EU ePrivacy Regulations.

-### Principles
+#### Principles

+- Adhere as closely as possible to the EU ePrivacy Regulations;
-- "Safe mode": In ambiguous situations features are implemented in such a way that the privacy of the visitor is respected to the fullest.
+- In ambiguous situations features are implemented in such a way that the privacy of the visitor is respected to the fullest ("Safe mode").

-## Status
+### Status

-`testing: true` This plugin is in it's early stages.
+`testing: true` This plugin is still in it's early stages.
 Help from the Grav community is welcome and needed to improve it.
 For feature enhancement suggestions, questions, discussion, bug reports and Pull Requests (hint) please use the GitHub issues in this repository.